 The commercial CPUE series of a resource is often used as an index of population density and consequently to inform on population abundance when modelling the dynamics of the underlying population.
 It is known, however, that a number of other factors besides density may influence the recorded values of CPUE.
 Where sufficient data exist, General Linear Mixed Model (GLMM) standardisation is able to take some of these further effects into account, thereby producing a more reliable index of abundance.
-This document reports the application of a GLMM standardisation to Jasus tristiani lobster catch and effort data from around Inaccessible, Nightingale and Gough Islands for the period 1997-2007.
-For Tristan, for which the data are more limited, a simpler GLM approach is used.
+This document reports the application of a GLMM standardisation to Jasus tristiani lobster catch and effort data from around Inaccessible, Nightingale and Gough Islands for the period 1997-2008.
+For Tristan, for which the data are more limited, a simpler GLM approach is used applied to data for the 1994-2008 period.

 For the outer islands, only longline CPUE data are considered (i.e. the powerboat data are ignored for reasons given below).
-For Tristan, where normally all fishing occurs using powerboats, the CPUE series relates to powerboats.
+For Tristan, where normally all fishing occurs using powerboats, the CPUE series relates to powerboats where here the unit of effort used is now hours for which data have recently become available, rather than power boat-days as in the past.
+Results presented here are an update of those presented in Johnston et al. (2009), taking one more year's data into account.